Courses

 • Small server network

-Our last pick is VyprVPN, which isn’t as good as our other choices but has excellent security — our primary focus.
+VyprVPN is our last pick.
+It isn’t as good as our other choices but has excellent security — our primary focus.
 It offers standard security features, including a kill switch and leak protection to keep you safe online.
 For an additional security layer, VyprVPN comes with the NAT firewall, which blocks unrequested inbound traffic from snoopers, hackers and botnets.

 VyprVPN’s server network is small compared to its rivals with less than 1,000 servers in total that cover more than 60 countries.
 It does have servers in Moscow, so if you need to access content restricted to Russia, this is another good choice after Surfshark.
 Its servers allow for torrenting, and you’ll be able to access most streaming sites.